nickharris808/prevolt/Portfolio_A_Power/patents/PROVISIONAL_PATENT_FAMILY_7_POWER_GATED_DISPATCH.md

 ### Core Innovation

-The invention introduces a **hardware dispatch gate** positioned between a compute node's Command Processor and its execution units (ALUs).
-This gate requires a **Temporal Token** issued by a network switch to enable compute execution.
-Without a valid token, the hardware physically prevents instruction dispatch by gating clock signals and/or power rails to the execution units.
+The invention introduces a **hardware dispatch gate** at a specific microarchitectural boundary: **between the GPU Command Processor (CP) and the Streaming Multiprocessor (SM) execution clusters**.
+This is the precise point where decoded instructions transition from the fetch/decode pipeline to the execution units.

+The gate operates in a **fail-closed** mode: without a valid Temporal Token, all clock signals to execution clusters are physically disabled.
+The gate cannot be bypassed by software, firmware, or driver modification because it is implemented as synthesized combinational logic with no programmable override path.

+The **Temporal Token** is issued by a network switch—specifically chosen as the authorization authority because the switch has unique visibility into:
+- **Egress queue depth** per destination GPU (predicting imminent power demand)
+- **Traffic class** per flow (enabling priority-based power allocation)
+- **Aggregate request rate** across all GPUs (enabling global power budgeting)

+The token is delivered **in-band**, embedded in the packet header (e.g., IPv6 extension header, VXLAN reserved bits, or custom AIPP header field).
+This enables validation at **line-rate** as part of the receive/dispatch critical path—not via a slow out-of-band control plane that would add milliseconds of latency.

+The token includes a **microsecond-scale validity window** (10-100 µs) synchronized to facility power dynamics.
+This temporal granularity matches the timescale of:
+- VRM transient response (15 µs)
+- GPU power state transitions (50-200 µs)
+- Utility grid FCR events (1-second response, but µs-scale for local battery/capacitor coordination)

 ### Key Components

-1. **Temporal Token:** A cryptographically-secured, time-bounded authorization credential issued by the network switch
+1. **Temporal Token:** A 128-bit credential with microsecond-granularity validity window and anti-replay nonce, delivered in-band within packet headers

-2. **Hardware Token Validator:** Silicon logic that verifies token authenticity and temporal validity in less than 10 nanoseconds
+2. **Hardware Token Validator:** Combinational logic (no firmware) validating token signature and temporal bounds in < 10 ns, operating at line-rate on the receive path

-3. **Clock-Gated Dispatcher:** Hardware module that enables/disables clock signals to ALU clusters based on token state
+3. **Clock-Gated Dispatcher:** Hardware module at the CP-to-SM boundary that enables/disables clock signals to execution clusters in a fail-closed configuration (default = clocks off)

-4. **Body Bias Controller:** Optional substrate voltage control for leakage management during unauthorized periods
+4. **Body Bias Controller:** Substrate voltage control applying reverse bias to halted execution units, reducing leakage by 148x during unauthorized periods

-5. **Network Token Issuer:** Switch-side logic that evaluates facility power state and issues tokens to authorized compute nodes
+5. **Network Token Issuer (Switch-Side):** Logic within the switch ASIC that evaluates egress queue depth, traffic class, and facility power headroom to issue or deny tokens

 ### Operational Principle